Helperbird/website/src/pages/help/installing-helperbird.md

 ---
 layout: templates/help.html
-title: How to install Helperbird - Helperbird
+title: How to install Helperbird
 description: Discover how to install Helperbird on Google Chrome, Firefox, Safari, and Edge.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/alt-highlighter.png
-facebookSocial: assets/images/graph/alt-highlighter.png

 cardTitle: Installing Helperbird
 featureDescription: Discover how to install Helperbird on Google Chrome, Firefox, Safari, and Edge.
 date: 2016-01-04